DLR-KI/fl-documentation/docs/tutorial/fl-mnist-client/getting-started.md

 Hence, you will create it :winking_face:.

 To assist you in this process, the DLR Federated Learning Ecosystem provides a small Python package:
-[`fl-demonstrator-client`][4].
+[`fl-demonstrator-mnist`][5].
-This package is specifically designed to support the development of Federated Learning clients inside the DLR Federated Learning Ecosystem, providing a range of tools and convenient features to streamline the process.
+This package implements tools and algorithms to train models based on the MNIST database.

-It should be noted that this package is not really required or necessary, but by e.g. handling all the communication parts, it allows you to focus on the unique aspects of your client, speeding up development time and reducing the potential for errors.
+It uses the [`fl-demonstrator-client`][4] package as a dependency which facilities all the client-server communication.
+In the chapter [Create your own client](../your-own-client/getting-started.md) you will use this package to create your own federated learning client.

-The complete [MNIST example client project and code][5] is open source and can be found on GitLab.
+Both packages are open source and can be found on Github.

 [1]: http://yann.lecun.com/exdb/mnist
 [2]: https://github.com/pytorch/examples/blob/55c663f9a50f79cb6a905c56d886343c555d34a9/mnist/main.py